twagar11/ansible-labs/setup/Install-Ansible.md

 $ ansible --version
 ```

-And you should get the following response:
+You should get the following response:

 ```console
 ansible 2.9.6